FishOfTheNorthStar/Terrain3D/doc/api/class_terrain3dtexture.rst

 Description
 -----------

-A set of texture files and settings that gets added to :ref:`Terrain3DTextureList<class_Terrain3DTextureList>`.
+A set of texture files and settings that gets added to a :ref:`Terrain3DAssets<class_Terrain3DAssets>` resource.
 Textures must be prepared according to the `documentation <../docs/texture_prep.html>`__.

 .. rst-class:: classref-reftable-group